madara-tribe/Qt6-MiDaS-depth-calculater/README.md

-# Simurate Jetson ONNX 3dDepth Calcurator advanced
+# Simulate Jetson ONNX 3dDepth Calcurator advanced

 Use onnx yolov7-tiny and midas-onnx model to calcurate 3d depth distance with camera on Qt6.